 10. Star bed

 Note: I was a guest of Great Plains Conservation’s ol Donyo Lodge for two nights, but I was given free rein to write what I chose.
+I paid for my flights to and around Kenya.

 Did you enjoy the article?
 Pin this image!